 Tracy needs help with every simple act of daily life, getting dressed, washing, even putting her hair in a ponytail.
 But despite the daily struggle of life’s simplest tasks she still manages to go to the gym and do what she can.
 Her courage is infectious.

 “Some people complain about pain when they stand or walk …my wife just wants to walk.”
 Olson impresses.
 “She does not quit and is an inspiration to all that know her,” Eric continues.

 Olson is riding GFNY to remind himself of the simple challenges his beloved wife faces.
 Some challenges appear to be Herculean tasks and Olson knows Sunday will be a tough ride but for him it is just about finishing.

 “I have nothing to prove to anyone but myself.
-GFNY will remind myself what it feels like for Tracy to get from the bed to the bathroom.
-I’m riding for Tracy because if she could JUST DO IT, It would be done.”
-Ends Olson.
+GFNY will remind myself what it feels like for her (Tracy) to get from the bed to the bathroom.”

 Olson says, “We are getting closer to Cracking MS but there is a long way to go.
 To find out more or make a donation please click here: msfocus.org.
 Alternately Olson asks that you simply donate some time to a neighbor in need or a friend that may be feeling down.
 It is the simplest most rewarding act of humanity you can give.

 The old adage, ‘live every day like it is your last’ is one we are all two familiar with yet rarely heed.
 The truth of the matter is you just never know what lies around the corner.

 On Sunday, four riders will be celebrating their friend who tragically passed away last year age 34.
 Each will be donning a headband with the slogan “Powered By Bart” to be reminded that as they push themselves through the ups and downs of the grueling Campagnolo GFNY World Championship course that their friend is right there with them.